LucyChristmas/content-guidelines-/Otago_terminology.md

 - **double major** = single degree with two majors

 ### Papers
-**Standard format:** Space between letters and numbers, italicize for clarity in large text blocks
+**Standard format:** Space between letters and numbers, italicise for clarity in large text blocks
 - ✅ CHEM 111 Molecular Architecture
 - ✅ CHEM 111
 - ❌ CHEM111

-### Level References
+### Level references
 **Use lower case and hyphen:**
 - a 100-level course
 - doing a paper at 100-level